 How to Foster Mental Health Support For Employees

-In workplaces where mental health conditions are understood and support is available, employees—individuals and family members – are able to more freely seek the help they need to maintain focus, reduce stress and thrive in the workplace.
+In workplaces where mental health conditions are understood and supported, employees more freely seek the help they need to maintain focus, reduce stress, and thrive in the workplace.